snowplow-archive/snowplow.github.com/documentation/data-modeling/sessionization/02-basic-sql.md

 FROM (...)
 {% endhighlight %}

-The result is below:
+We use `EXTRACT(EPOCH FROM (tstamp - previous_tstamp))` to get the time difference in seconds.
+This is then passed through a `CASE` statement to determine whether this difference exceeds the time-out interval.
+Note that this also returns 1 when `previous_tstamp` is `NULL`.
+This outputs the following table:

 <img src="/assets/img/documentation/sessionization/basic-delta.png" width="600px">

 ## Creating a session index

-The last step again uses a window function.
-This time we want to sum over a partition by event ID.
-The new_session column begins with 1, then contains 0 as long as the session continues, and has another one when the next session begins (again followed by zeros).
-To get the session index, we sum over new_session in partitions created by the ID (and sorted on timestamp).
+To create a session index, we cumulative sum over `new_session`.
+For each user ID, `new_session` is first equal to 1, then 0 for as long as the session continues.
+Each time a new session begins `new_session` is equal to 1, a cumulative sum will thus increase the session index.

 {% highlight sql %}
 SELECT